 Set up an appliance for physical servers

-This article describes how to set up the Azure Migrate appliance if you're assessing physical servers with the Azure Migrate: Server Assessment tool.
+This article describes how to set up the Azure Migrate appliance if you're assessing physical servers with the Azure Migrate: Discovery and assessment tool.

-The Azure Migrate appliance is a lightweight appliance, used by Azure Migrate Server Assessment to do the following:
+The Azure Migrate appliance is a lightweight appliance, used by Azure Migrate: Discovery and assessment to do the following:

 - Discover on-premises servers.

-- Send metadata and performance data for discovered servers to Azure Migrate Server Assessment.
+- Send metadata and performance data for discovered servers to Azure Migrate: Discovery and assessment.

 Learn more about the Azure Migrate appliance.